Rapptz/discord.py/docs/guide/topics/threads.rst

 As such we now have :class:`ForumChannel` and :class:`ForumTag` within the library for interacting with these types of channels and tags, respectively.

-To create a new thread within this forum channel, we utilise the :meth:`ForumChannel.create_thread` method as normal, the only notable difference is we can add :class:`ForumTag`s to the message.
+To create a new thread within this forum channel, we utilise the :meth:`ForumChannel.create_thread` method as normal, the only notable difference is we can add multiple :class:`ForumTag` to the message.
 A small example of this would be:-

 .. code-block:: python3